casting-video/react-native-camera/docs/RNCamera.md

 By default a <ActivityIndicator> will be displayed while the component is waiting for the user to grant/deny access to the camera, if set displays the passed react element instead of the default one.

+### `iOS` `videoStabilizationMode`

+The video stabilization mode used for a video recording.
+The possible values are:

+   - `RNCamera.Constants.VideoStabilization['off']`
+   - `RNCamera.Constants.VideoStabilization['standard']`
+   - `RNCamera.Constants.VideoStabilization['cinematic']`
+   - `RNCamera.Constants.VideoStabilization['auto']`

+You can read more about each stabilization type here: https://developer.apple.com/documentation/avfoundation/avcapturevideostabilizationmode

+### `iOS` `defaultVideoQuality`

+This option specifies the quality of the video to be taken.
+The possible values are:

+  - `RNCamera.Constants.VideoQuality.2160p`.
+    - `ios` Specifies capture settings suitable for 2160p (also called UHD or 4K) quality (3840x2160 pixel) video output.
+    - `android` Quality level corresponding to the 2160p (3840x2160) resolution.
+(Android Lollipop and above only!).
+  - `RNCamera.Constants.VideoQuality.1080p`.
+    - `ios` Specifies capture settings suitable for 1080p quality (1920x1080 pixel) video output.
+    - `android` Quality level corresponding to the 1080p (1920 x 1080) resolution.
+  - `RNCamera.Constants.VideoQuality.720p`.
+    - `ios` Specifies capture settings suitable for 720p quality (1280x720 pixel) video output.
+    - `android` Quality level corresponding to the 720p (1280 x 720) resolution.
+  - `RNCamera.Constants.VideoQuality.480p`.
+    - `ios` Specifies capture settings suitable for VGA quality (640x480 pixel) video output.
+    - `android` Quality level corresponding to the 480p (720 x 480) resolution.
+  - `RNCamera.Constants.VideoQuality.4:3`.
+    - `ios` Specifies capture settings suitable for VGA quality (640x480 pixel) video output.
+(Same as RNCamera.Constants.VideoQuality.480p).
+    - `android` Quality level corresponding to the 480p (720 x 480) resolution but with video frame width set to 640.
+  - `RNCamera.Constants.VideoQuality.288p`.
+    - `ios` Specifies capture settings suitable for CIF quality (352x288 pixel) video output.
+    - `android` Not supported.

+If nothing is passed the device's highest camera quality will be used as default.
+Note: This solve the flicker video recording issue for iOS

 ### Native Event callbacks props

 #### `onCameraReady`